 Once cooled down, this substance has become coca paste, which is dissolved in ether.
 After another filtering round, chloride acid and more acetone are added.
 Once this is dry, the cocaine is ready.

-The drug labs are generally controlled by local drug trafficking clans, individual guerrilla units, or collaborators of larger organizations with direct ties to the organizations that traffic the drugs to the US, Europe or the Southern Cone where local drug dealing organizations take care of street sales.
+The drug labs are generally run by the farmers under control of local drug trafficking clans, individual guerrilla units, or associates of the international organizations that traffic the drugs to the US, Europe or the Southern Cone.

 Moving the product to the border

 Once the coca is processed to cocaine, it is trafficked by local drug traffickers, guerrillas and nationally operating groups to either one of the country’s two coastlines, or one of the country’s borders.
 A relatively small amount of cocaine is taken to airports.